Love Is All Around: Chart performance

 On 15 May 1994, "Love Is All Around" entered the UK Singles Chart at number four.
 After climbing to number two the following week, it reached number one on 29 May.
-It then remained there for 15 weeks, the joint third-longest UK chart reign of all time (beaten only by Frankie Laine's "I Believe" which clocked up 18 weeks at the top during the 1950s and Bryan Adams' song from Robin Hood: Prince of Thieves, "(Everything I Do) I Do It for You", which was number one for 16 consecutive weeks in 1991) with Drake's "One Dance" which also stayed at the top for 15 weeks in 2016.
-"Love Is All Around" spent a further 20 weeks in the UK Top 75.
-Throughout its chart run, some radio stations banned the song, as many listeners were fed up of hearing it for so long.
-The band themselves eventually took the decision to delete the record from sale, but did not manage to tie with Adams as "Saturday Night" by Whigfield entered straight at the top on 11 September 1994, with Wet Wet Wet dropping to number two.
+It remained there for 15 weeks, becoming the joint third-longest UK chart reign of all time (after Frankie Laine's "I Believe" and Bryan Adams' "(Everything I Do) I Do It for You"), along with Drake's "One Dance".
+"Love Is All Around" spent a further 20 weeks in the UK top 75.
+Throughout its chart run, some radio stations banned the song, as many listeners were irritated of hearing it for so long.
+The band themselves eventually took the decision to delete the record from sale, allowing "Saturday Night" by Whigfield to debut at number one on 11 September 1994, with Wet Wet Wet dropping to number two.
+"Love Is All Around" has sold 1.91 million copies in the United Kingdom, making it the country's current best-selling love ballad as of 2021 (including download and physical sales only).

-Reg Presley famously spent some of his songwriting royalties on crop circle research.
-Pellow also recorded his own version of the song for inclusion on his 2002 album Marti Pellow Sings the Hits of Wet Wet Wet & Smile.

-In 2004, Pellow told the Daily Record, "We did everybody's head in the summer of 1994."
-Nevertheless, Pellow said, "I still think it's a brilliant record.
-Its strength is its sheer simplicity.
-Any band would give their eye teeth to have a hit record like that.
-I'm very proud of it."
-In 2013, the year that Reg Presley died, "Love Is All Around" was named as the number one song in VH1's The Ultimate Movie Soundtrack: Top 100.

-As of February 2021, it has sold 1.91 million copies in the United Kingdom, making it the country's best-selling love ballad of all time (including download and physical sales only), in front of songs including Bryan Adams's chart topping film theme (number 3 with 1.87 million copies sold) and "I Will Always Love You" by Whitney Houston (number 5 with 1.66 million sales).

 Music video

-A music video was made to accompany the song, which included projected footage from the film, and was directed by German director Marcus Nispel.
-It was later published on YouTube in August 2013.
-The video has amassed over 46 million views as of September 2021.
+A music video was produced to accompany the song, which included projected footage from the film, and was directed by German director Marcus Nispel.
+It was filmed in New York City and Jim Fealy directed photography on the Warner Bros. shoot.
+Ethan Wolvek was supervising producer and Anouk F. Nora executive producer.
+The video was later made available on Wet Wet Wet's official YouTube channel in 2013, having generated more than 84 million views as of May 2025.